wshackle/aprs-framework/README.md

 ![Screenshot of GUI with Database Setup Log Window](/Screenshots/Screenshot_Database_Setup.png?raw=true)

+To get to this view:

+  1. Check the box in the menu for Startup -> Database Setup (if not already checked).
+  2. Select Database Seup from the Window menu.

 Several other modules need to connect to a database to store/retrieve information on the state of the robot, part designs, part locations etc.  Two database drivers are currently built-in Neo4J and MySQL.
 An option to add custom drivers may be